Application & Secondary School Transcripts

 Confidential Statement of Finances (CSF)

-If you are not applying for financial aid, you must submit the CSF along with certified original bank statements.
+If you are not applying for financial aid, you must submit the CSF along with certified original bank statements (showing U.S. dollar amount).
 Please understand that due to limited funding, students who do not receive financial aid during their first year will not be offered aid in subsequent years.

 International Student Financial Aid Application (ISFAA)

-- To be considered for financial aid, you must submit the ISFAA along with documentation to verify parental income information, including a certified original bank statement (showing U.S. dollar amount).
+If you are applying for financial aid, you must submit the ISFAA along with documentation to verify parental income information, including a certified original bank statement (showing U.S. dollar amount).
+NOTE: If you are a Canadian citizen applying for financial aid, you must also submit the CSS PROFILE along with the ISFAA.